hoon0303/Google_ML_Bootcamp_2024/02 Kaggle/README.md

 - **XGBoost**
 - **Random Forest**

+### 3. K-Fold Cross-Validation
+To ensure that our models generalized well to unseen data, we utilized **K-fold cross-validation**.
+This approach effectively prevented overfitting and provided a robust evaluation of the model's performance.

 ### 3. Model Evaluation and Selection
 We evaluated the performance of each model using the **ROC AUC** score as the primary metric.
 After comparing various models, **CatBoost** and **XGBoost** showed the best performance.
 These models were further fine-tuned through hyperparameter optimization and used as the base for more advanced techniques.